SAFETAG/SAFETAG/content/guides/risk_modeling/examples/pre-mortum_sample_process.md

 #### Conducting the Activity

-**Pre-Mortum Strategy: (20 Minutes)** The pre-mortum strategy was devised to take participants out of a perspective of defending their plans and strategies and shielding themselves from flaws.
+**Pre-Mortum Strategy: (30 Minutes)** The pre-mortum strategy was devised to take participants out of a perspective of defending their plans and strategies and shielding themselves from flaws.
 They are given "a perspective where they [are] actively searching for flaws in their own plan." [^pre-mortum]

   * Explain the pre-mortum activity.
 The participants are to imagine that it is months into the future and they have continued doing their work as normal.
 And something happened that left them entirely unable to function or functioning at a very poor level.
 "That is all they know; they have to explain what has happened." [^pre-mortum]
   * Create a broad list of possible explanations for what has happened.
-  * Identify the most likely causes.
+  * Identify the most likely explanations.
   * List the process' that would have to fail for those causes to take effect.
-  * Identify process' that are central to the failures and write them on a list of *critical process'.*
+  * Identify two to three process' that are central to the failures and write them on a list of *critical process'.*

-**Process Mapping (Interaction):** Explanation
+**Process/Interaction Mapping (30 minutes per process):**

   * Pick a process from the list of *critical process'* identified above.
   * Clearly identify the process name on the whiteboard or flipchart.